 Accessibility

 Ensuring that your website’s text is easy to read and understand is imperative in maintaining user engagement and improving accessibility.
-Good typography enables users to effortlessly consume their content, leading to increased dwell time and a lower bounce rate.
+Good typography enables users to effortlessly consume content, leading to increased dwell time and a lower bounce rate.

 Readability